Quick Start Guide#

 Run data-morph on the command line:

-Morphing the panda dataset into the star shape.
+Morphing the panda Dataset into the star Shape with marginal plots.#

-Morphing the panda Dataset into the star Shape.#
+Morphing the panda Dataset into the star Shape using classic mode.#

 Here is the resulting animation: